 Freeholder Sergio Granados, a native of Elizabeth, was re-elected to his third term in 2019.
-In 2013, he became the youngest Freeholder ever elected to the board & youngest Democratic Freeholder elected in NJ.
+In 2013, he became the youngest Freeholder ever elected to the board and youngest Democratic Freeholder elected in NJ.

 As Chairman of the Board in 2018, Granados announced “Moving Union County Forward” initiatives to promote advocacy and equality, volunteerism, public safety, and the environment.

-As part of these initiatives, Granados spearheaded the opening of several offices within Union County Administration.
+Granados spearheaded the opening of several offices within Union County Administration.
 The Office of LGBTQ Services, the Office for People with Special Needs and the Office of Community Engagement & Diversity were formed in 2018.
 Each of these new offices was the first of its kind in the State.
 Granados also created the first Union County Hispanic Heritage Month Celebration in October, 2018.

-Granados has previously served as Chairman of the Open Space Trust Fund, working to create the Kids Dig In!
+Granados has served as Chairman of the Open Space Trust Fund, working to create the Kids Dig In!
 School garden grants program.
 He paved the way for the first inclusive playground in Union County in 2017.
 He launched “Level the Playing Field,” a grant program that supports creation of inclusive playgrounds, and made Union County the first in the Country with an inclusive playground in every municipality.
-He also developed the UC Night at the Theater grant, to support efforts to provide education & enjoyment through the arts for high schools.
+He also developed the UC Night at the Theater grant, which provided education and enjoyment through the arts for high schools.

 Under his tenure as Chairman in 2018, Union County became the first county in the State to have police equipped with body worn cameras in all municipalities.

-In 2018 he helped to create the Warinanco Dog Park, the first in the eastern part of the County.
+In 2018 he led the creation of the Warinanco Dog Park, the first in the eastern part of the County.